Why You Must Migrate Your VSTO Add-Ins Before April 2026

 Execution Model

 VSTO add-ins run as .NET assemblies inside the Office process with full access to the Office object model, the Windows API, and any .NET library.
+For instance, a VSTO add-in can interact directly with a Microsoft Word document to automate formatting tasks or with OneNote to enhance note-taking by integrating local data sources.
 Web add-ins run in a sandboxed browser context and interact with Office exclusively through the office.js API.
 They cannot access the file system or run arbitrary .NET code.

 Office API Surface